Vishal8700/SIH_INTERNAL_ROUND_2_SPARK-SQUARD/Readme.md

-# Sentianl Ricks: Financial Risk Mitigation System
+# Sentinal Ricks: Financial Risk Mitigation System
 ## Risk Pulse

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.